-Known as the Christmas Rose, Helleborus niger is well recognised in the garden for providing long-lasting, flowering winter interest from December right through to March.
+Known as the Christmas Rose, Helleborus niger is well recognised in the garden for providing long-lasting flowering winter interest from December right through to March.
 With their bright, downward-facing, white flowers, they penetrate the winter gloom, making them real showstoppers at this time of year.
-Hellebores belong to the buttercup family and, as one of the few perennials which bloom in the cold season, they make a truly fantastic seasonal display.
+Hellebores belongs to the buttercup family and, as one of the few perennials which bloom in the cold season, they make a truly fantastic seasonal display.

 Viburnum x bodnantense ‘Dawn’